Papkovich–Neuber solution

 The Papkovich-Neuber solution is a technique for generating analytic solutions to the Newtonian incompressible Stokes equations, though it was originally developed to solve the equations of linear elasticity.
+It was derived independently in the early 1930s and named after Peter Feodorovich Papkovich and Heinz Neuber.

 It can be shown that any Stokes flow with body force $\mathbf{f}=0$ can be written in the form: